savoirtech/black-box-system-test-dmp/README.md

-Imagine this - you’re running the integration tests and notice a failure, or remember that you forgot to finish that one thing that will make it all fail, and perhaps take a long time for the tests to complete when you know failure is imminent, and that seeing the output isn’t necessary.
+Imagine this - you’re running the integration tests and notice a failure, or remember that you forgot to finish that one thing that will make it all fail.
+So you decide not to wait for the tests to complete.

 So you hit Ctrl-C and stop the process during the integration-test phase.
 Here’s what you are left with: